arestivo/slides/markdown/libgdx.md

 # Game

 A *Game* is an *ApplicationListener* that supports multiple screens.
-You can create multiple screens and switch between em using *setScreen*.
+You can create multiple screens and switch between them using *setScreen*.
 Game events are delegated to the current screen.

 ~~~java
 public abstract class Game implements ApplicationListener {